wangjie212/TSSOS/README.md

 - Julia
 - MOSEK
 - JuMP
+- MATLAB (remember to set the environment variable for MATLAB)

 TSSOS has been tested on WINDOW 10, Julia 1.2, JuMP 0.21 and MOSEK 8.1.
 ## Usage